AmpersandTarski/documentation/installing-ampersand/README.md

 Ampersand is great for rapid prototyping.
 So how do you run your prototypes?
 For different purposes there are different ways of doing that.
 This chapter shows you how.

-## How to avoid installing Ampersand

-Go to [http://ampersand.tarski.nl/RAP3](http://ampersand.tarski.nl/RAP3).
-Just register and get started right away.
-At no cost \(for you, for now\).
-This lets you run your Ampersand scripts and generate functional specifications.

 ## How to edit Ampersand scripts

 You can use any text editor to create Ampersand scripts.
 However, for those that use the [Visual Studio Code \(vscode\)](https://code.visualstudio.com/) editor, there is language support.
 All you have to do is search for the vscode extension "Ampersand \(ADL\) language support" and install it, and then choose the coloring theme called "Ampersand".